Frequently asked questions

 I-Explore modules will give you the chance to deepen your knowledge in a brand new subject area.

-From academic year 2019/20, our undergraduate degrees will include one for-credit module from I-Explore’s wide selection.
+Students starting in academic year 2019/20 onwards, will choose a for-credit module from I-Explore’s wide selection.

 To make it easier to follow your interests, we’ve divided our portfolio into a series of categories:

 - Business for Professional Engineers and Scientists (BPES) modules

 - Multidisciplinary project modules

 Depending on your department, you will take an I-Explore module in either your second or third year of study.

 The College is committed to providing a broader and more inclusive education experience for all students.
 From academic year 2019/20 we will take a significant step forward in realising that ambition, with undergraduate students being offered a for-credit module from options outside of their core subject.